erl_eterm

 Returns an Erlang integer object with the

-value specified in n
+value specified in n.

-can be used to retrieve the
+ERL_INT_VALUE(t) can be used to retrieve the

 value from an Erlang integer.